 , but only placeholders as their respective values.

-Plaintextby executing the template command we’ll get the following .env.template
+Plaintextby executing the env template command, we’ll get the following .env.template

 file